 Wheels had a staggering four consecutive number one hits on the country charts: "That Rock Won't Roll," "I'll Still Be Loving You," "Why Does It Have to Be (Wrong or Right)," and "Wheels."
 "I'll Still Be Loving You" even charted on the Billboard Hot 100.
 Their next album didn't stop the momentum either.
-Big Dreams In A Small Town had two more number ones: "The Bluest Eyes In Texas" and "A Tender Lie."
+Big Dreams In A Small Town had two more No. 1's: "The Bluest Eyes In Texas" and "A Tender Lie."

-The group released three subsequent albums together including Fast Movin' Train, but by Matters of the Heart in 1994, only Jennings, Gregg, and Dittrich were involved.
+The group released three subsequent albums together including Fast Movin' Train, but by Matters of the Heart in 1994, only Jennings, Gregg and Dittrich were involved.
 Everyone else scattered throughout the music world.
 Shortly after, the group officially disbanded.

-A brief reunion came in 1998 when the band recorded a few new songs for their Greatest Hits album.
+A brief reunion came in 1998 when the band recorded a few new songs for their Greatest Hits compilation.
 But by 2002, the entire group was back together again.
 A couple of years later they signed with Koch Records and released Still Restless, featuring "Feel My Way to You," which hit No. 29 on the charts.
 25 and Live was released a couple of years later exclusively through the band's website.

 Check restlessheartband.com to see if one of their upcoming dates is near you!